-HBOT and Peripheral Nerve Regeneration
+HBOT and Peripheral Nerve Regeneration: Benefits and Treatment Options

 HBOT therapy works by flooding the body with 100 percent oxygen at increased air pressure.
 When it comes to damaged nerves, the damage often occurs due to decreased blood flow and oxygenation to the location.
 By using hyperbaric oxygen therapy, or HBOT, oxygen floods into the area and helps stimulate nerve growth and regeneration.
 It is essential to treat nerve damage as soon as possible as the longer the damage continues, the chance of nerve death increases.
 When doctors prescribe hyperbaric oxygen treatment in connection with surgical nerve damage and regeneration, HBOT proves very beneficial.